This page in Swedish

 In addition to her teaching and support for research projects, she conducts research focusing on disease and injury risks from social and life-course epidemiological perspectives.
 She is also interested in the use of healthcare, social services and social benefits, and inequalities that exist across population groups.
 Her projects have been supported by the Swedish Research Council for Health, Working Life and Welfare and Nyckelfonden.
 Her research is characterised by a multidisciplinary approach that integrates perspectives from social, life-course, and clinical epidemiology, combined with her background in sociology, social policy, social work and social care.
 Her extensive knowledge of epidemiological and statistical methods and broad analytical experiences support the implementation of her research.

-She led the development of CARE database, encompassing social, health and demographic data across life course of 10,000,000 Swedish people through linkages of a number of Swedish national registers.
-A new database DARE (Dementia Reappraisal study) has been developed to update the CARE database and broaden the scope of the study.
+To support this research, she led the development of CARE database, which encompasses social, health and demographic data across the life course of 10,000,000 people in Sweden through linkages of several Swedish national registers.
+In 2023, DARE (Dementia Reappraisal study) succeeded CARE, wth a broader research scope.

-She is a Guest Researcher at Stockholm University and Distinguished Visiting Associate Professor at Kyoto University (2024).
+She is a Guest Researcher at Stockholm University and a Visiting Associate Professor at Kyoto University and Osaka University in Japan.

 Publications